ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 ## 1. Generate `Chat` web component

+Open second terminal window (don't stop the running server) in the project's root.
-Use the `create-ui5-element` CLI command to scaffold the new component:
+And, use the `create-ui5-element` CLI command to scaffold the new component:

 ```sh
 npm run create-ui5-element Chat